 As a minimum, we recommend hitting the minimum daily protein shown in the table below in the lead-up to the Data-Driven Fasting 30-Day Challenge.
 You can track your intake in Cronometer to check.
 If you want to dial in your macros, you may find our Macros Masterclass useful once you’ve completed one round of Data-Driven Fasting.

 If you have been undereating protein for a while, don’t be surprised if your body weight goes up a little until your muscles hoover up the protein they need.
 However, if you look at your waist or body fat, you may find that they’re decreasing in number.

 Remember, metabolic health is not just about having a lower body weight.
-This is demonstrated by the before and after photo of the same person at the same weight but with vastly different body composition.
+This is demonstrated by the before and after photos of the same person at the same weight but with vastly different body compositions.